List of content you will read in this article:

-It can make access to digital information by many applications like the world wide web.
-It supports human civilization also by social media, e-business, emails, news outlets, audio-video transmission.
-The internet was introduced in the 1990s in the USA.
-According to the statistics of 2020, 4.5 billion people worldwide are using the internet.
+It can make access to digital information through many applications like the world wide web.
+It supports human civilization also by social media, e-business, emails, news outlets, and audio-video transmission.
+The internet was introduced in the 1990s [USA].
+According to the statistics for 2022, more than 5 billion people worldwide are using the internet.

 The Invention of the Internet